Hope for Vietnam's billion-dollar export industry at end of year - VietNamNet

 Facing this situation, Vietnamese textile and garment enterprises have switched to labour protection products, knitwear and traditional shirts to maintain production and business activities.

-Textile enterprises needed new measures to change the mode of production and business to suit the new situation, and at the same time exploit and expand the domestic market, according to experts.
+Textile enterprises need new measures to change the mode of production and business to suit the new situation, and at the same time exploit and expand the domestic market, according to experts.

-Experts also advised businesses to link with customers to form a production chain, meeting rules of origin as committed in free trade deals.
-VNS
+Experts also advised businesses to link with customers to form a production chain, meeting rules of origin as committed in free trade deals./.VNA

 OR QUICK LOGIN